heyjulieh/react-todo-walkthrough-jquery/sprints/Sprint4.md

 ### Todo Creation & AJAX

+> In order to pass data from the `CreateTodoForm` up to the `TodosContainer`, it needs some way of communicating with the `TodosContainer`.
+We will make that happen by providing the `CreateTodoForm` with a function to call with that updated data; that function will come from `TodosContainer` so that we can set it up to update that container correctly.

 1. Since `createTodo` is an attribute of a `CreateTodoForm` component's `prop`, it needs to be supplied by the parent component.
 Update the `src/containers/TodosContainer.js` to pass a `createTodo` function into the form component: